Guaranteed Terms and Conditions

 The amount to be paid for any Claim to you shall be calculated having taken into account:

-- where applicable, any recommendation made by our independent third party surveyors up to the Maximum Amount of £1000.
+• where applicable, any recommendation made by our independent third party surveyors up to the Maximum Amount of £1000.

 Please note the following sorts of Claims shall not be covered under the Checkatrade Guarantee: